0xc00010ff/launch-react-mui/README.md

 Run the [Prettier](https://prettier.io/docs/en/index.html) formatter

-Note: You can also set up VSCode to run formatting on save
+Note: You should also [set up VSCode to run formatting on save](https://scottsauber.com/2017/06/10/prettier-format-on-save-never-worry-about-formatting-javascript-again/)